 Years from now, it’s possible we could look back on early March 2020 and say, “That was a moment when we nearly saw fixed-income markets unravel.”
-One key signal of the market’s threadbare condition may’ve appeared during the week of March 9, 2020, when the current yield of municipals over U.S. Treasury bonds—the 10-year MOB spread, a measure of muni bond value and the overall attractiveness of muni tax advantages—spiked above 209%¹, surpassing levels last seen in the darkest days of the Great Financial Crisis (GFC).
+One key signal of the market’s threadbare condition may have appeared during the week of March 9, 2020, when the current yield of municipals over U.S. Treasury bonds—the 10-year MOB spread, a measure of muni bond value and the overall attractiveness of muni tax advantages—spiked above 209%,¹ surpassing levels last seen in the darkest days of the 2008 Great Financial Crisis (GFC).

-Between March 9 and March 20, muni bond total returns had fallen from 3.7% to -7.5% year to date—a precipitous decline by any historical measure for the asset class.² Fears of rising default risk across the transportation, energy, and travel and leisure sectors—as well as state and municipalities’ general obligation (GO) bonds—cascaded through the market, pushing many investors out of tax-advantaged positions into cash.
+Between March 9 and March 20, muni bond total returns had fallen from 3.7% to –7.5%—a precipitous decline by any historical measure for the asset class.² Fears of rising default risk across the transportation, energy, and travel and leisure segments—as well as state and municipalities’ general obligation (GO) bonds—cascaded through the market, pushing many investors out of tax-advantaged positions into cash.

-Luckily, however, uncertainties over government action began to clear as the Fed injected literally trillions of dollars of liquidity into the market and, by Sunday, March 15, had put forth more historic stimulus measures.
-These have now been followed by an equally historic fiscal stimulus package from the U.S. government that includes provisions for airlines, healthcare, state and local governments, and small business.
+Luckily, however, uncertainties over government action began to clear as the U.S. Federal Reserve (Fed) injected literally trillions of dollars of liquidity into the market and, by Sunday, March 15, had put forth more historic stimulus measures.
+These have now been followed by an equally historic fiscal stimulus package from the U.S. government that includes provisions for airlines, healthcare, state and local governments, and small businesses.

 Short-term challenges for transportation revenue bonds

 While government stimulus should be a net benefit for many segments of the muni bond market, it doesn’t change our fundamental view.